bigskysoftware/grugbrain.dev/index.md

 big brained developers are many, and some not expected to like this, make sour face

-*THINK* they are big brained developers many, many more, and many more even definitely probably not like this
+*THINK* they are big brained developers many, many more, and more even definitely probably maybe not like this, many sour face (such is internet)

-(grug once think big brained but learn hard way)
+(note: grug once think big brained but learn hard way)

 is fine!